creitter/stitchfix-coding-problem/README.md

 # Some other guidance
 * DO NOT HESITATE TO REFACTOR where appropriate
 * If you need to make an assumption about a vague requirement, feel free, just state what it is.

+# Corinne's Refactor Notes
+* Style.type should be normalized.